pbrainbiz/pbrain-wpplugin/readme.txt

 - **Actionable analytics**
   Know what your visitors are looking for, and questions not addressed in your website

+= Requirements =

+This plugin automatically creates an account on [PBrain](https://www.pbrain.biz/) with your WordPress site URL and email address, and embeds the chatbot from [PBrain](https://www.pbrain.biz/) in your website.
+Your data is stored on servers operated by PBrain, which are located in Singapore.
+By adding the PBrain lead generation ChatGPT chatbot on your site, you agree to our [Terms of Use](https://www.pbrain.biz/terms) and [Privacy Policy](https://www.pbrain.biz/privacypolicy).

 = Unlock the full power of PBrain chatbot with Paid Features =